cseanburns/systems-librarianship/src/1a-history-linux-unix.md

 Later, NetBSD split into another project, giving rise to [OpenBSD][openbsd].
 All three of these BSDs are still in active development today, and each has a unique focus:

-- **NetBSD** is known for its focus on portability, finding applications in various environments such as MacOS and even NASA projects.
+- **NetBSD** is known for its focus on portability, running on a wide range of hardware, including embedded systems and some research and aerospace projects.
 - **FreeBSD** is recognized for its wide applicability and has been utilized by notable companies and products like WhatsApp, Netflix, PlayStation 4, and MacOS.
 - **OpenBSD** emphasizes security and has contributed several essential applications in this domain.